BIGJRA/BIGJRA.github.io/rejuv.md

 *Friend Ball* $300

-If you want to buy Friend Balls go ahead, they’re not too useful though.
+If you want to buy Friend Balls go ahead, they're not too useful though.

 Take the bus to Goldenleaf.
-Surf south at Route 3 to return to River’s End.
+Surf south at Route 3 to return to River's End.

 Attempt to enter the house here for a cutscene.
 After talking to Matthew Vasile, enter the train to the left.
 He wants us to do a quest for him in the Wispy Tower ruins.
-He’ll also give you the *Lab Key.*
+He'll also give you the *Lab Key.*

 Enter Wispy Tower, and talk to Sariah.
-She’ll give us 3 *Ethers and* start us on a quest for later on.
+She'll give us 3 *Ethers and* start us on a quest for later on.
 Head down the stairs and make your way to the upper left room.
 Surf north and use the key.

-Talk to this tablet and you’ll be engaged with a puzzle.
+Talk to this tablet and you'll be engaged with a puzzle.
 Here is the
 solution:

 <img src="/assets/media/rejuv/image36.png"
 style="width:6.66667in;height:5.03125in" />

-Enter the pathway to the north, and you’ll be taken back to Matthew’s lab.
+Enter the pathway to the north, and you'll be taken back to Matthew's lab.
 He needs us to retrieve a Magnet, a Poke Ball, and an Up-Grade.
-Poke Balls can be obtained in stores, we’ve found two Up-Grades so far (and potentially traded one away), and we were given a Magnet on Route 2 by showing a guy our Emolga.
+Poke Balls can be obtained in stores, we've found two Up-Grades so far (and potentially traded one away), and we were given a Magnet on Route 2 by showing a guy our Emolga.

 Get the items in your bag, and return.
 The Pokemon inside will run off.
 Buy some balls and return to the room in the Wispy Tower lab.
-You’ll get to battle **Type: Null!**
+You'll get to battle **Type: Null!**

 Exit, and add Null to your party.
-We’re also going to want to evolve it soon, so I recommend stocking up on friendship berries.
-Head back to River’s End and talk to Matthew at his house.
+We're also going to want to evolve it soon, so I recommend stocking up on friendship berries.
+Head back to River's End and talk to Matthew at his house.
 Evolve it into **Silvally** and head back to the Forsaken Laboratory, to the room where you caught it.
-He’ll give us the *Poison Memory!* We’ll be finding the rest as we continue in the game.
+He'll give us the *Poison Memory!* We'll be finding the rest as we continue in the game.

-That’s all there is for this quest - so head back to Teila Resort.
+That's all there is for this quest - so head back to Teila Resort.

 ## Frozen Over Kristiline Town

-To progress the story, enter the living room of Tesla’s house.
+To progress the story, enter the living room of Tesla's house.
 Talk to Melia.
 Then board the boat.

 Head west, and Melia and Venam will head towards the T.M. shop.
 The mart